marsdrums/test-tutorial/visual-quality/index.md

 The inner mechanics of the ReSTIR algorithm are complex, but the "gi" pass FX is rather straightforward to use: as long as you take care of setting gamma correction and tonemapping correctly, you just need to instanciate it, and it does its job.

+> [!NOTE]
+> Numerous variations of the ReSTIR algorithm have been developed to adapt to different rendering methods.
+In Jitter, ReSTIR computes global illumination by tracing rays in screen-space.

 # Environment mapping